 Mean score of companies in the Iron Ores industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Central Asia Metals reported total carbon emissions of approximately 58,139,000 kg CO2e, with Scope 1 emissions at about 22,470,000 kg CO2e and Scope 2 emissions at around 35,669,000 kg CO2e.
-The company also disclosed significant Scope 3 emissions, totalling approximately 272,123,000 kg CO2e.
-In 2022, the total emissions were about 59,082,000 kg CO2e, with Scope 1 at approximately 22,051,000 kg CO2e and Scope 2 at around 37,031,000 kg CO2e.
-The Scope 3 emissions for that year were reported at approximately 267,921,000 kg CO2e.
-Despite these figures, Central Asia Metals has not set specific reduction targets or climate pledges, indicating a need for further commitment to climate action.
-The company operates within the mining sector, which is under increasing scrutiny for its environmental impact, highlighting the importance of establishing clear sustainability goals.
+In 2023, Central Asia Metals reported total carbon emissions of approximately 58,139,000 kg CO2e globally, with Scope 1 emissions at about 22,470,000 kg CO2e and Scope 2 emissions at around 35,669,000 kg CO2e.
+The company also recorded significant Scope 3 emissions, totalling approximately 272,123,000 kg CO2e.
+In 2022, the total emissions were about 59,082,000 kg CO2e, with Scope 1 emissions of approximately 22,051,000 kg CO2e and Scope 2 emissions of around 37,031,000 kg CO2e.
+The Scope 3 emissions for that year were notably high, reaching approximately 267,921,000 kg CO2e.
+Despite these figures, Central Asia Metals has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
+The company continues to operate within the mining sector, which is under increasing scrutiny for its environmental impact, particularly regarding greenhouse gas emissions.
+Overall, while Central Asia Metals has made strides in reporting its emissions, the lack of defined reduction commitments highlights an area for potential improvement in its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents